Chiefs rally to beat Broncos 22-16 to clinch playoff berth

+Instead, he quickly sent his punt team out and tried to pin the Broncos deep in their own territory.

+”I checked with Tyreek,” Reid said afterward. ”He came off, and normally you can tell with a receiver whether he had it or not – especially Tyreek – and he was surprised as any of us he ended up with the football.”

-The Broncos (4-8) forced the Chiefs to punt after a holding call wiped out Tyreek Hill’s 48-yard touchdown reception — he also missed out on a TD because of a coaching gaffe earlier — and Denver managed to move to midfield before stalling.
-But rather than going for it on fourth-and-3 with 6 minutes to go, coach Vic Fangio elected to punt the ball away.
+Hill also had a 48-yard touchdown reception wiped out by holding late in the game, which gave the Broncos (4-8) a chance to march for the go-ahead score.
+Denver managed to move to midfield before stalling, but rather than going for it on fourth-and-3 with 6 minutes to go, coach Vic Fangio elected to punt the ball away.

-The Chiefs melted most of the clock before Butker kicked a 48-yard field goal with 1:06 remaining, and the Kansas City defense forced Lock into a wild fourth-down throw that Mathieu intercepted to put the game away.
+The Chiefs melted most of the clock before Butker kicked a 48-yard field goal with 1:06 left, and the Kansas City defense forced Lock into a wild fourth-down throw that Tyrann Mathieu intercepted to put the game away.

+”I gave it strong consideration,” Fangio said of his fourth-down call, ”but you know, at some point in the game, we’ve got to get a stop, and we weren’t able to.
+We held them to a field goal but that made it a touchdown game and burned off some of the time there, so in retrospect, should have probably gone for it.”

 Lock returned after missing last week’s game against New Orleans, along with the rest of Denver’s quarterbacks, because of COVID-19 positive tests and contact tracing.
 The local boy finished with 151 yards passing and two touchdown throws to Tim Patrick, while Melvin Gordon ran for 131 yards on just 15 carries.

-Hill never argued when it was called incomplete, nor did Chiefs coach Andy Reid throw the red challenge flag.
-Instead, he quickly sent his punt team out and tried to pin the Broncos deep in their own territory.

-Seven plays later, the Broncos had marched 90 yards the other direction, and Lock’s short scoring pass to Patrick finished off the wild swing — rather than trailing 10-3, they were suddenly leading by the same score.
+”There’s no feel-good losses in this league,” Lock said. ”We did play them closer than we have before, but I mean, what does that get you?
+Nothing.
+It gets you an upset locker room.
+It gets you a sad flight home.”

+Made even more stinging is how close the Broncos came to springing the upset.

-The Chiefs finally took the lead on Butker’s fourth field goal early in the second half, then answered the second Lock-to-Patrick touchdown connection with a TD of their own.
+The Chiefs didn’t take the lead until Butker’s fourth field goal early in the second half, then answered the second Lock-to-Patrick touchdown connection with a TD of their own.
 With a defender hanging on his jersey, Mahomes tossed a 15-yard scoring pass to Kelce, ending their streak of seven straight red-zone trips without a touchdown.

 The Chiefs defense made sure that the only touchdown they scored in the game would be enough.